What is Visual Thinking, and why is it important for businesses today?

 What formats can Visual Thinking take?

 Visual Thinking can be expressed as anything from a small vignette to a large body of content.
-We offer a suite of services that intersect with one another through our Discover, Design, Develop, Deliver approach.
-We like to start with a Creative Working Session, that can include live scribing.
-However this can stand alone at other events and workshops.
-Our range of services include Rich Pictures, Infographics, large-scale Murals, and Animations.
+We offer a suite of services that intersect with one another through our Discover, Design, Deliver approach.
+We like to start with a Visual Thinking Session, which will include a degree of Graphic Facilitation.
+However, our range of outputs include Graphic Recording (Live-Scribing), Rich Pictures, Infographics, large-scale Murals, and Animations.

 How do you approach a new project with a client?